Grace's Story (mid2000s)

 1

-The lakelands west of the Abitibi east of the Driftwood: this is where the story begins.
+The lakelands west of the Abitibi east of the Driftwood: this is where the

 Solidly brought forth: ancestor to offspring